Types of Programs

 WWU offers the following international opportunities:

-Direct Exchanges are where Western has a bilateral partnership agreement with a specific host institution.
+Western (Direct) Exchanges are where Western has a bilateral partnership agreement with a specific host institution.
 Students pay in-state tuition to Western and all other costs onsite.
-You may review a listing of Direct Exchanges and for further information and to apply, please visit the program page from the Featured Programs on this site.
+You may review a listing of Western Direct Exchanges and for further information and to apply, please visit the program page from the Featured Programs on this site.

 ISEP is a membership-based organization that facilitates exchanges between member universities.
 ISEP students pay in-state tuition, housing, and meals through their WWU student account.
 Visit the International Student Exchange Program (ISEP) website to find information about ISEP opportunities.

 Study AbroadThere are a variety of programs which provide educational experiences for students with no foreign language skills to live and study in another country.
 Often these programs focus on the cultural study of that particular country and provide opportunities to learn the language.
 Some programs offer intensive language studies and may require previous language study.
 Housing arrangements range from homestays to living in apartments or dormitories with other international or host country students.
 To search for programs visit our Programs page.

 International InternshipsStudents can participate in an international internship that may range from a few weeks to six months of full-time work.
 The internship integrates academic credit at Western Washington University with on-the-job experience, allowing students to gain valuable skills while working towards a degree.
 Students should start planning at least two quarters in advance for an international internship.
 You must work closely with a faculty advisor when doing an international internship.
 Please view the International Internship Guidelines for more information about requirements and procedures.
 To search for internships visit our Programs page and the IE3 Global Internship website.
 If you select an internship that is not available through our Programs page, you may apply through the generic International Internship application.